 When other courses are repeated, or when a repeatable course is taken beyond the number of allowable repeats, credits for those courses will not be applied toward degree or certificate requirements and may not be funded through financial aid.
 All grades earned will be posted to students' transcripts, however, only the highest grade will be calculated in the grade point average.
+If the student earns the same grade when repeating the course only the most current grade will be included in the grade point average.
 Students should review academic transcripts for including/excluding of repeated courses.